unstoppabledomains/dev-docs/manage-domains/guides/managing-domains-using-contracts.md

 ## Step 5: Generate the Namehash of the Domain

-You can generate the [namehash](/getting-started/domain-registry-essentials/namehashing.md) of a domain using any of the [Resolution Libraries](/developer-toolkit/resolution-integration-methods/resolution-libraries/libraries-overview.md) or [Resolution CLI](/developer-toolkit/resolution-integration-methods/resolution-cli.md).
-You can also use [online tools](https://swolfeyes.github.io/ethereum-namehash-calculator/) to calculate the namehash of the domain.

 <embed src="/snippets/_namehashing-snippets.md" />

 After generating the domain namehash, insert it into the `tokenId` field of the `set` or `setMany` method.